greenbone/openvas-scanner/rust/nasl-syntax/README.md

 It will return an Iterator with either a [statement](./src/statement.rs) for further execution or an [error](./src/error.rs) if the given code was incorrect.

-Each statement is self contained and it is ecpected to be executed iteratively and therefore there is no visitor implementation.
+Each statement is self contained and it is expected to be executed iteratively and therefore there is no visitor implementation.

 ## Usage